Company registration details and Group

 Visitors to our websites

-When someone visits www.mottmac.com our main corporate website or any of our related Microsites we collect standard internet log information and details of visitor behaviour patterns.
+When someone visits www.mottmac.com, our main corporate website, or any of our related microsites we collect standard Internet log information and details of visitor behavior patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
-We collect this information in a way which does not identify anyone.
+We collect this information in a way that does not identify anyone.
 We do not make any attempt to find out the identities of those visiting any of our websites.
 We will not associate any data gathered from these sites with any personally identifying information from any source.
 If we do want to collect personally identifiable information through our website, we will make it clear when we collect it and explain what we intend to do with it.

 Our Group websites contain links to external websites.
 Please note that we are not responsible for the privacy practices of any websites other than our own.

 Remember the Risks Whenever You Use the Internet: While we do our best to protect your personal data, we cannot guarantee the security of any information that you transmit to us and you are solely responsible for maintaining the secrecy of any passwords or other account information.